Aditi0063/DECO2017-DEV-BLOG-start/posts/DevBlog5.md

 They will require aria-labels for screen reader support and meet AA requirements.

 These are non-negotiable interactions and the core loop will not function without them.

+## Next Steps:
+I will focus on displaying our intial HTML static pages, plan out our user testing experience and our plan for the last few days before the website submission.